 A short walk from the village is the stunning and geologically fascinating Stradbally Cove, the cycle route takes in the beach views, woodlands, and River Tay and touches on Dungarvan Valley.

-Dungarvan brings the tour of the Copper Coast to the end.
+Dungarvan brings the tour of the Copper Coast to an end.
 Dungarvan is a bustling market town with a few nice places for shopping, and dining.
 Try the Shamrock for casual home cooking, or the Tannery Restaurant for something with a bit more style.
 If craft ales are your jam, then why not take a tour of Dungarvan Brewing Company?

 Discover the history of the area by visiting Waterford Country Museum, 12th century Dungarvan Castle (AKA St. John’s Castle), and St. Mary’s Church.
 For the creatives out there, check out the Old Market House Arts Centre, it is one of Dungarvan’s oldest buildings and hosts exhibitions by local, national and international artists.